Details

 Form and usage:

 This affix, which consists of a single epenthetic consonant, is used to denote 'catch N' or 'kill N', with N typically denoting an animal traditionally hunted in Greenland.
 In practice, it therefore often looks like a verbal ending having been added directly onto the noun stem, except in the cases where the noun stem is a vowel stem.
 In the old orthography, the injected consonant was written as 'g', i.e. this affix would look like -gpoĸ.
-However, according to the Comparative Eskimo Dictionary, the consonant is /t/, so we record the affix as N{(t)}V.
+However, according to the Comparative Eskimo Dictionary [16], the consonant is /t/, so we record the affix as N{(t)}V.

 Left sandhi:

-The affix is just an epenthetic consonant.
-There is an example, where it seems to have behaved truncatively instead, and also having caused gemination in the preceding stem: nannuppoq from nanoq, 'polar bear'.
-However, this does not appear to be regular, so we do not record it as a general behaviour of this affix.
+There is a single example, where it seems to have behaved truncatively instead, and also having caused gemination in the preceding stem, i.e. behaving as N{'-t}V. This is with nanoq, 'polar bear', yielding nannuppoq (and passive participle nannuttaq).
+However, this appears to be a single exception, so we do not record this as part of the general behaviour of this affix.

 Meanings and examples